jvoisin/snuffleupagus/doc/source/download.rst

 but you can grab the latest release on `github <https://github.com/jvoisin/snuffleupagus/releases>`__, or build your own package by cloning the source code and typing ``make debian``.

+There is a `bug open <https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=894821>`__ Debian-side to track the inclusion.

 Fedora
 ------